-Understanding how to effectively incorporate CSV requirements into your project phases and ensuring that these requirements are being followed will help teams deliver high quality deliverables.
-CSV team members integrated as part of the core team can provide guidance to phase relevant CSV requirements to the team throughout the project and checking their completion, thus, ensuring Quality Assurance.
+Understanding how to effectively incorporate CSV requirements into your project phases and ensuring that these requirements are being followed will help teams deliver high-quality deliverables.
+CSV team members integrated as part of the core team can provide guidance to phase relevant CSV requirements to the team throughout the project and check their completion, thus, ensuring Quality Assurance.

 1. What is CSV?